andrew-weisman/clam_analysis/README.md

 # Notes on CLAM

-**Note: I have completed the section "Creation of labels file"** **Note: Don't forget to appropriately rename the hysterectomy files and directories and document this**
+**Note: I have completed the section "Creation of labels file"**

 Note the following is based on going through the [CLAM GitHub page](https://github.com/mahmoodlab/CLAM).